LambertDwomoh/Timely_Money_Calc_with_CSV/README.md

 Create a Csv File(Manually) with the attributes Start Time	End Time	Hours_Spent	Rate	Money Earned Save close the file

-Other Options are provided in the csv file
+Other Options are provided in the Source code file